 3. Investing in UX research attracts and converts new customers

 88% of consumers trust recommendations from people they know above all other forms of marketing.
-In a world of fake news and AI-generated marketing, human-to-human recommendations are gold dust for reaching new users.
+So in a world of AI-generated news and marketing, human-to-human recommendations are gold dust for reaching new users.

-We know that UX research boosts to user loyalty, and interwoven with your loyal customers is the much-lauded brand advocate.
+UX research boosts user loyalty, and within your loyal customer base are trusted brand advocates.

-If you’re investing in UX research and acting on insights, your existing users become brand advocates, who recommend your product or services to others.
-This increases acquisition organically, reducing the amount you spend on costly acquisition campaigns.
+If you’re investing in UX research and acting on user insights, your existing users will be more likely to recommend your product or services to others.
+This increases organic customer acquisition and reduces the amount you spend on costly acquisition campaigns.

-But, that’s not all—UX research also enables you to investigate and optimize the journey people undertake before converting to new customers.
-By conducting surveys, interviews, and usability testing, you can ascertain what works and what doesn’t when it comes to attracting and converting new customers.
+But, that’s not all—UX research also enables you to investigate and optimize the customer journey, from awareness to conversion.
+By running surveys, interviews, and usability tests, you can identify what works—and what doesn’t—when attracting and converting new customers.

 Your existing customers were all once prospects, meaning they have unique insights into what motivated their conversion to paying customers—and what doubts they had along the way.
-You can then use these customer insights to improve the acquisition process for future customers.
+Use these customer insights to improve the customer journey for future customers.

 4. Investing in UX research builds better products and customer experiences